LiberTEM/LiberTEM/docs/source/jupyter.rst

 The given path can also point to a wrapper script, for example for further environment preparations, like loading modules on an HPC system.
 The wrapper script should forward any arguments it reveices to the :code:`libertem-server` call.

-.. note:: Currently, after pressing the shutdown button in the LiberTEM GUI, the libertem-server doesn't automatically restart again afterwards.
-A work-around is to shut down the user's notebook server instead of using the built-in shutdown button of LiberTEM.
-In https://github.com/jupyterhub/jupyter-server-proxy/pull/215 a proper solution is being worked on.

 Usage
 -----